felippemsc/falcon-backend-base-project/README.md

 This is a base project using The Falcon Web Framework

 ## TODO:
-* Extend tests on patch message
-* Make the tests for the message's APIs
+* Abstract and finish the TestDabase class
 * Create message_category model
 * Check and improve log messages (Rethink the Exception Handlers)
+* Create CI script
 * Put images at the README